-Richard Sine is the author of articles in the American Philatelist, Linn's Stamp News, and U.S. Stamps & Postal History.
-Editor of many books and catasold more than 40,000 units.
+Richard Sine

+sold more than 40,000 units.
 Editor of many philatelic journals and other publications including the American Philatelist (1976-1985), Confederate Philatelist (2006-onward), First Days (2007-onward), and Scott Stamp Monthly.
 Co-Editor of Sanabria Airmail Catalogue North America (1995).
 Member of the Organizing Committee of AMERIPEX 86 and Publications Director (including the exhibition catalog).
 Owner of Imperial Albums in the 1980s.
 Owner of Envision (on-demand publishing with 12 titles Executive Editor, Novus Debut published). (publisher of Minkus line).
 Founder/developer of Netstamps e-zine (online philatelic magazine) 1995-1997.
 Editorial Director of Scott Publishing Co.
 1985-1992, included responsibility for many volumes and editions of the U.S. Specialized Catalogue, Standard Postage Stamp Catalogue, U.S. Stamp Pocket Catalogue and Checklist, Scott by Topic Annual, and Scott Checklists of Australia, France, and New Zealand.
 Co-founder and developer of AskPhil,

+Sine Continued on page 3